 Although I recommend freezing unfrosted cupcakes, you can also freeze frosted cupcakes.

-To freeze frosted cupcakes, place them on a cookie sheet and freeze for an hour.
+Place them on a cookie sheet and freeze for an hour.
 Once firm, place each one in a deep enough container that won’t squash the frosting.
 Freeze for up to 3 months.

 How To Thaw Frozen Cupcakes